Tubalcaan/Navigable/README.md

 The code is a bit different, and it's hard to search in XCode.

 # Using Navigable
+* Navigable works on platform 9.0+
+* This version is Swift4 compatible

 ### Context
 * Your app contains 2 UIViewControllers: FirstViewController and SecondViewController
 * FirstViewController contains a button, that leads to SecondViewController.
 SecondViewController displays the number of taps on the button